-- Describe how spending plans are determined when the price is fixed in the short run. - 2 Explain the intuition behind the expenditure multiplier. - Use the expenditure multiplier to compute predicted changes for real GDP as a result of changes in expenditure plans. - Use the expenditure multiplier to explain how recessions and expansions begin. - It able how to pronounce Keynes.
+- Describe how spending plans are determined when the price is fixed in the short run. - 2 Explain the intuition behind the expenditure multiplier. - Use the expenditure multiplier to compute predicted changes for real GDP as a result of changes in expenditure plans. - Use the expenditure multiplier to explain how recessions and expansions begin. - It's like candy canes.
 It's like candy canes.